 Michael J. Altman received his Ph.D. in American Religious Cultures from Emory University.
 His areas of interest are American religious history, colonialism, theory and method in the study of religion, and Asian religions in American culture.
 Trained in the field of American religious cultures, he is interested in the ways religion is constructed through difference, conflict, and contact.

-Along with his research, Dr. Altman teaches a range of classes in the department from REL 130: Religion, Politics, and Law to REL 450: Religion and Power in Colonial India.
+Along with his research, Dr. Altman teaches a range of classes in the department from REL 130: Religion, Politics, and Law to REL 450: Religion and Power in Colonial India and a variety of 500-level graduate courses (including our Foundations course on public humanities along with the history of the field).
 His courses are notable for their use of digital projects such as course blogs (for examples, see American Religion in America and Monks and Nones.)
-He is also the producer and host of the REL Department podcast, Study Religion and manages the various REL Department social media accounts.

 Learn more about Prof. Altman

 Check out his other A Good Book episode.